 Note!: This is a CARD ONLY establishment—no cash.
 Register in advance online or show up and some one can help you.
 Questions?
 E-mail Coach Kayla at Specialevents@parkslopeunited.com.

 For an Asia-Inspired Play space in Queens

 Opened in 2018 by a local mom, Mini Play Land is fashioned after similar play spaces she saw in Asia.
 Measuring 3,000 square feet, the Long Island City, Queens play space features several moving play structures (a small dolphin carousel, for example), as well as stuff to climb, soft bouncy surfaces for exploring, mazes, a trampoline, slides, and yes, a ball pit.
+Drop in for unlimited play on weekdays for $15; two hours of play on weekends for $20.
 Check out our full review here!

 5-28 49th Ave